-All proposed developments with residents and non-residential tenants on-site since the earlier of the following dates or events must meet the Application and documentation submission requirements below and in the most current DCA Relocation Manual:
+All proposed developments with residents and non-residential tenants on-site since the earlier of must meet the application and documentation submission requirements below and in the most current DCA Relocation Manual.

-- Waiver Request submission - Three months prior to Competitive Application deadline - Submission of application for federal funds
+- Waiver Request submission

+- three months prior to Application Submission, and

+- applying for federal funds

-A. Pre-Competitive Round Approvals
+A. Pre-Competitive Round Tenant Notices

-General Information Notices (GINs) must be provided to tenants prior to submitting a Competitive Review Application.
+Certain notices must be provided to tenants prior to submitting a Competitive Review Application.
 Applicants must submit drafts of these notices to DCA for approval prior to circulating to residents.
 Please see: